 - Engage in any act, practice, or course of business that operates as a fraud or deceit upon any person

-Key characteristics of Section 101:
+Key characteristics of the antifraud provision:

 - Applies to both offers/sales AND purchases (protects buyers and sellers)